Guitar scales for beginners: What you need to know before you start learning them

 While most Rock and Pop music is not usually chromatic, in many cases it’s written in either a major or a minor scale.

 These are nothing more than 7 notes chosen from the chromatic scale that follow the same pattern of tones (T) and semitones (S).

 The pattern for the major scale is: TTSTTTS

-Thus, the pattern of notes for the E major scale played on the lowest string (guitar scales are not usually learned like this, neither by beginner nor by advanced players, as we’ll see in a later point) would be:
+Thus, the pattern of notes for the E major scale played on the lowest string (guitar scales are not usually learned like this, neither by beginners nor by advanced players, as we’ll see at a later point) would be:

 The pattern for the minor scales is TSTTSTT

 Thus the pattern of notes for the E minor scale would be: